Home Compare BYG.L vs SPSN.SW

 Big Yellow Group vs Swiss Prime Site: Which Stock Looks Stronger in 2026?

-Big Yellow holds the cleaner structural position, with the lead spread across stability and valuation.
+Big Yellow holds the cleaner structural position, with the lead spread across stability and profitability.
 Swiss Prime Site still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-In the market, Swiss Prime Site carries the stronger setup — intact trend against Big Yellow's broken trend.
+The market setup is currently leaning toward Swiss Prime Site, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Big Yellow, but the market is not currently confirming it.

 On stability, the clearer edge sits with Swiss Prime Site AG, while the overall score remains tighter and points the other way.